We will explore the difference between Fidelity MSCI Information Technology Index ETF (FTEC) vs Invesco QQQ Trust (QQQ).

 To put some perspective on that, here is what a 0.12% fee (difference between FTEC and QQQ) will cost you as an investor over 30 years.

-Assuming you start with an initial investment of $100,000 and contribute $10,000 each year over the 30 years.
+Assuming you start with an initial investment of $100,000 and contribute $10,000 yearly over 30 years.
 You will have roughly ~$82,000 less in your account due to the fee because of the extra 0.12% expense ratio.
 This does not include costs to buy and sell your shares.

 Moving on, here are the top 10 holdings for QQQ:

-QQQ is largely made up of Apple, Microsoft, Amazon, and Facebook.
+QQQ is primarily made up of Apple, Microsoft, Amazon, and Facebook.

-QQQ is an incredibly popular ETF with about 174.51B in net assets.
-It has performed well over the last 10 years, but again there is no guarantee the next 10 years look the same.
+QQQ is an incredibly popular ETF with about $174 billion in net assets.
+It has performed well over the last 10 years, but again there is no guarantee the next 10 years will look the same.

 Which is Better FTEC or QQQ?